 The flow of Rock Creek varies a lot throughout the year...from a torrent in the spring, down to a trickle in the late summer.
 There's a small man-made waterfall near the beginning of the hike, which directs part of the flow of the creek to a man made swimming pool/cement pond in the park.
 I use this as a guide/indication of whether to continue on up to the falls.
 If there's water flowing over this waterfall, that's a good sign that the waterfalls above will be worth venturing to.
-Here's a pic of this man-made waterfall this past spring when the water level was quite high.
-Yesterday, there was only a thin curtain of water coming over.
+Here's a pic of this man-made waterfall this past spring when the water level was very high.
+Yesterday, there was only a thin curtain of water coming over, but still it was worth the climb.

 Directions: From I-26 take the